 Can other people watch what I'm playing on the TV?

 They can if you own a Chromecast!
 We have a guide on how to share Oculus Quest games on the TV, but casting is built directly into the user interface.
-You can make VR a much more social experience by sharing what you're playing with others.
+So you can make VR a much more social experience by sharing what you're playing with others.

 This article was originally published in October 2020.
 It was updated in April 2021 with the following changes: